pivotal/docs-tap/learning-center/runtime-environment/system-profile.md

 there is no limit.

-To try and avoid the impact of the limit, the first thing you can do is enable an image registry mirror with image pull through.
+To try and avoid the impact of the limit, the first thing you can do is enable an image registry mirror with image pull-through.
 This is enabled globally and results in an instance of an image registry mirror being created in the workshop environment of workshops which enable `docker` support.
 This mirror will be used for all workshops sessions created against that workshop environment.
 When the first user attempts to pull an image, it will be pulled down from Docker Hub and cached in